MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 ### `settings/Second_Swipe`
 Contains RESTART or PAUSE or NOAUDIOPLAY.
 This establises if a second swipe of the same RFID card either

 * starts the playlist from the beginning (RESTART) or
 * toggles pause and play (PAUSE) for the current playlist or
 * ignores to play audio at all (NOAUDIOPLAY) only executres commands (like *volume up* or *shutdown*).

-Can be edited in the *Settings* page of the web app.
+The behaviour can be edited in the *Settings* page of the web app.
 **NOTE:** in the web app you can set *Resume* for each folder, which means that the content of this folder starts from the time where it was last stopped.
 If you choose *Restart* for the *Second Swipe* AND *Resume* for a folder is enabled, swiping the card a second time will seem to do nothing - the playout continues.
 However, this is the correct behaviour: swiping the same card a second time triggers *stop* and *play*.
 The *play* command then checks if the folder has *Resume* enabled, if it does, it will play from the last stored *stop* position - which was the same second swipe.

 ### `settings/Idle_Time_Before_Shutdown`